 (n.) someone who believes something utterly unbelievable

-The fact that a Sebastianist is someone who believes in something utterly unbelievable popped up on HH early on Tuesday morning:
+A Sebastianist is someone who blindly believes in something utterly unbelievable:

 ...and there’s too good a story behind this one to leave it unexplained.

-The Sebastian in question here is Dom Sebastião de Portugal, King Sebastian I, who ascended to the Portuguese throne in June 1557 at the age of just 3.
-Despite his youth, Sebastian’s reign was successful for the most part, and saw Portugal flourish both domestically and internationally with the growth of its colonies in Africa and India.
+The Sebastian in question here is Dom Sebastião de Portugal, or King Sebastian I, who ascended to the Portuguese throne in June 1557 at the age of just 3.
+Despite his youth, Sebastian’s reign was for the most part successful, and saw Portugal flourish both domestically and internationally with the growth of its colonies in Africa and India.

-When news of the young king’s untimely death broke back in Portugal, many of the Portuguese people found it difficult to accept.
-As a result, rumours quickly began to emerge that Sebastian had in fact fled the battlefield in Morocco, or else had escaped captivity, and would one day return home to rule Portugal once more.
+When news broke back in Portugal of the young king’s untimely death, many of the Portuguese people found the loss difficult to accept.
+As a result, rumours quickly began to emerge that Sebastian had in fact fled the battlefield early in Morocco, or else had escaped captivity, and would one day return to rule Portugal once more.

-As the decades passed, the legend of the lost king endured.
-Imposters and pretenders to the throne claiming to be Sebastian came and went.
-Belief that the king was still alive and would indeed return to save Portugal persisted—to the extent that when John IV was crowned king in 1640, he had to agree to surrender the throne should Sebastian ever return (despite the fact that by then Sebastian would have been well in his 80s).
+As the years—and eventually decades—passed by, the legend of the lost king nevertheless endured.
+Imposters and pretenders to the throne claiming to be the true Sebastian came and went, and belief that the king was indeed still alive persisted—to the extent that when John IV was crowned king in 1640, he had to agree to surrender the throne should Sebastian ever return (despite the fact that, by then, Sebastian would have been well in his 80s).

-By the eighteenth century—more than a hundred years after his death—Sebastianism had become a pseudo-mystical cult, whose members believed the legendary Messiah-like king would rise from the dead to return Portugal to its former glory.
-Despite the cult’s increasingly impossible expectations, its numbers nevertheless continued to grow—most notably after a renowned Sebastianist supporter supposedly predicted a powerful earthquake that struck Lisbon in 1755.
+By the eighteenth century, now more than a hundred years after his presumed death, the belief of Sebastianism had become a pseudo-mystical cult, whose members believed that the legendary king would rise Messiah-like from the dead and return Portugal to its former glory.
+Despite the cult’s increasingly impossible expectations, its numbers continued to grow—notably, after a renowned proponent of Sebastianism supposedly predicted the powerful earthquake that struck Lisbon in 1755.

-Today, however, the cult of Sebastianism has understandably largely been abandoned.
-But the term Sebastianist nevertheless remains in place in the language in a broader, allusive sense: describing someone who steadfastly believes something that is inherently unbelievable or impossible.
+Today, the cult of Sebastianism has understandably largely been abandoned.
+But the term Sebastianist nevertheless remains in use in a broader, more allusive sense to describe anyone who blindly and steadfastly believes something that is truly unbelievable or impossible.